HyunjoonCho/DeepHyperion/README.md

-# DeepHyperion
+# DeeperHyperion

 ## General Information ##
-This repository contains the source code and the data of the paper "DeepHyperion: Exploring the Feature Space of Deep Learning-Based
+This repository contains the source code and the data of the term project "Deeper Hyperion" for the course CS454, KAIST
-Systems through Illumination Search" by T. Zohdinasab, V. Riccio, A. Gambi and P. Tonella, to be published in the Proceedings of the ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA 2021).
+This work originated from the paper "DeepHyperion: Exploring the Feature Space of Deep Learning-Based Systems through Illumination Search" (Zohdinasab, Tahereh, et al. ISSTA 2021)

 ## Getting Started ##